aksommerville/queenofclocks/README.md

 - [x] I think the current graphics are too fussy.
 Don't use an outline.
 Try a black sky and light walls (unoutlined sprites would read great against black).
 - [x] Hero motion.
 - [x] Physics.
 Generalize.
 We'll need a strong concept of seating, there's going to be lots of moving platforms.
+- [ ] Static hazards, death.
+- [ ] Allow to change wand direction if no pumpkin captured yet.
 - [ ] One-way platforms?
 I didn't account for these in physics.
 Do we want?
 - [ ] Wall hugging?
 - [ ] Wall jump?